LoaderB0T/playwright-easy-network-stub/README.md

 ✅ Supports failing of stubbed requests

-✅ No production dependencies (You need to have cypress installed, of course)
+✅ No production dependencies (You need to have playwright installed, of course)

 The primary use case for this package is to create a mock server for your tests so that they do not need real network requests.